Who can become a member of the NSPA?

 Support after suicide, a group within the NSPA, is a special interest network of organisations that support people bereaved or affected by suicide.
 Their vision is that, “anyone bereaved or affected by suicide should be offered timely and appropriate support”.
 The group meets three times a year to share knowledge, discuss developments and co-ordinate working.
 It is made up of organisations from across the UK.
 If you would like to become a member of the SASP, you can opt to do so after completing your NSPA application by emailing email@example.com and expressing your interest.

 Many thanks for taking the time to complete this membership registration form.

 If you have any queries or would like to talk through any aspect of the form, please contact the NSPA Secretariat, Rosie Ellis on firstname.lastname@example.org or 020 8394 8381

 Suicide prevention is everyone’s business

-4,507 suicides were recorded in England in 2012 – that’s over three times the number who died in road accidents.
+4,575 suicides were recorded in England in 2016.
+A conservative estimate of 10 people are directly affected by each of these deaths gives a minimum of almost 50,000 people annually who could benefit from support after suicide.
 Suicide is not just a tragedy for the person who loses their life.
 It also shatters the lives of those left behind – families, friends and communities.
 There is no simple formula for reducing suicide because the risk factors are wide ranging and complex.
 Suicidal feelings and behaviour usually result from multiple issues in someone’s life and can be related to many different factors including demographics, social issues, settings or times of crisis.
 Given this complexity, we will only save more lives if all parts of society work together.